-The Review Board shall be composed of seven (7) at-large members and two (2) alternates who have the experience that will garner the confidence and trust of the community, including relevant lived experience, demonstrated community standing, and relevant academic research or professional experience.
+The Civilian Oversight Board (COB) shall be composed of seven (7) at-large members and two (2) alternates who have the experience that will garner the confidence and trust of the community, including relevant lived experience, demonstrated community standing, and relevant academic research or professional experience.

-&lt;sup>2 De Angelis, Rosenthal, and Buchner, "Civilian Oversight of Law Enforcement: Assessing the Evidence," 27-28; Police Assessment Resource Center, "Review of National Police Oversight Models for The Eugene Police Commission," 11-13; Attard and Olson, "Overview of Civilian Oversight of Law Enforcement in the United States," 4-5; Bobb, "Civilian Oversight of Police in the United States," 18-19.
+2 De Angelis, Rosenthal, and Buchner, "Civilian Oversight of Law Enforcement: Assessing the Evidence," 27-28; Police Assessment Resource Center, "Review of National Police Oversight Models for The Eugene Police Commission," 11-13; Attard and Olson, "Overview of Civilian Oversight of Law Enforcement in the United States," 4-5; Bobb, "Civilian Oversight of Police in the United States," 18-19.

-Board Members shall be broadly inclusive and reflective of race, ethnicity, age, gender identity, sexual orientation, ability, economic status, neighborhood, and other communities of interest within the City of Santa Barbara.
+COB members shall be broadly inclusive of race, ethnicity, age, gender identity, sexual orientation, ability, economic status, neighborhood, and other communities reflected within the demographics of the City of Santa Barbara.
 Young adults, ages 18-24, and those with lived experience with homelessness and/or arrest or conviction records shall be encouraged to apply.

-Stakeholders should consider involving relevant local civic organizations and community groups in the appointment process, so as to leverage their expertise, outreach, and representation of cross-sections of the community.
+Stakeholders should consider involving relevant local civic organizations and community organizations in the appointment process, so as to leverage their expertise, outreach, and representation of cross-sections of the community.